E-Resource Center: John Jay College of Criminal Justice: City University of NY

 • Start giving regular quizzes that cover material from one lecture to the next as early in the semester as possible.
 This will make students space out their learning instead of cramming it all in the last minute.

-• Avoid giving students reading assignments by chapter or page numbers for the final exam.
-Instead try to hand out review or study questions.
+• Avoid giving students reading assignments by chapter or page numbers for the final exam; instead try to hand out review or study questions.
 This will help them focus on key ideas and concepts and synthesize the material.
 Click here to see examples of such questions.

 Back to the Top